Bricktech2000/Notes/notes/c.md

 > **example** `int *pi = malloc(sizeof(int));` is valid [[c]] but not valid [[c++]]

-the _strict aliasing rule_ allows the compiler to assume that pointers to different types do not alias each other. therefore, apart from a few exceptions, referring to the same memory simultaneously through pointers of different types is [[c#undefined behavior]] &mdash; <https://youtu.be/SmlLdd1Q2V8?t=5m46s>
+the _strict aliasing rule_ allows the compiler to assume that pointers to different types do not alias each other. therefore, apart from a few exceptions, referring to the same memory simultaneously through pointers of different types is [[c#undefined behavior]] --- <https://youtu.be/SmlLdd1Q2V8?t=5m46s>

 > **example** `int x = 1; float *f = (float *)&x; *f = 2;` is [[c#undefined behavior]]